William-Young-97/poker/DOCS.md

 # Instantiating the cards
 - Cards come with a rank and suit argument which is stored in the name instance variable.

+# The hand class
+- Instantiates with 2 random cards that are selected and removed from the deck.
+- Displays the names of each card to the user.